 Despite some problematic aspects, Italy enjoys a positive perception certified by some international indexes:

-- The last report Foreign Direct Investment Confidence Index 2024, produced by the Kearney Agency, ranks Italy 11th out of 25 attractive economies.
+- The last report Foreign Direct Investment Confidence Index 2025, produced by the Kearney Agency, ranks Italy 8th out of 25 attractive economies (11th in 2024).
 The index annually measures the impact of economic and regulatory policies and changes on the investment intentions of CEOs and other decision makers of around a thousand global companies.

 In 2022, 243 foreign direct investment projects were announced in Italy, with an increase of 17% over 2021.
 Italy’s share of total FDI at European level remained constant at 4% (France and Germany hold 21% and 14% respectively).
 The US, France, the UK and Germany are the largest investors in Italy.
 54% of the companies surveyed intend to invest in Italy in the next twelve months and 57% believe that Italy will improve its attractiveness in the next three years.
 Italy is promoted by investors for its commitment to ESG issues, incentives for technological innovation and human capital training (EY European attractiveness Survey 2023).